sidkn5/delapena.4/README.txt

 Any other invocations will result in an error.

 Notes:
+	Will produce a "[somefile].asm" file to be ran in the virtual machine.

 	The token structure is as shown
 	[token, "string", line num:charNum]
 	["IDTk, "example", line 1:1]